 Forex Regulation in New Zealand

-In New Zealand, there are 3 well known institutions: FSPR, FSCL and FMA, but neither of them acts as a regulatory body for New Zealand Forex brokers.
+In New Zealand, there are 3 well known institutions: FSPR, FSCL and FMA, but neither of them acts as a regulatory body for New Zealand brokers in the FX market.

 Although brokers are required to follow a simple registration procedure in order to provide financial services, it’s fair to say that Forex trading in New Zealand so far is not fully supervised by any regulatory institution.